-As a result, your household water usage will have even more influence on the size of your next bill.
-So, as you wash the car and put on yet another necessary load of laundry, it will definitely pay to have a good understanding of local water charges.
+With water charge increases a fact of life, reviewing your household water usage is the key to managing the size of your next bill.
+So, as you wash the car on the lawn and put on yet another necessary load of laundry, it will definitely pay to have a good understanding of local water charges.

-A trigger built into the new billing arrangement means a further increase in the consumption price whenever dam water levels fall below 60%.
-During these drought periods, the new consumption charge will be $3.18 per kilolitre.
+A trigger built into the billing arrangement since 2020 means a further increase in the consumption price whenever dam water levels fall below 60%.

 The drought price trigger helping to safeguard water resources